nabil-hassan/github-actions-sandbox-v2/2-event-triggers/event-triggers.md

 As we saw in the previous section, the `on` keyword is used to specify the conditions under which a workflow is started.

-Below, the event trigger type is pull request and the actions are opened, synchronize, reopened, and closed.
+Below, the event `trigger type` is pull_request and the `activity types` are opened, synchronize, reopened, and closed.

 NB synchronized means when a commit is pushed to the branch of the pull request.